-This is an Expansion all costs are new.
-We will deduct these two positions from the ten positions owed to the PD due to the annexation. - C. Do you expect an increase in expenditures?
+This is an expansion, so all costs are new.
+We will deduct two positions from the ten positions owed to the PD due to the annexation. - C. Do you expect an increase in expenditures?
 Why, or why not?

-This is all new, therefore an increase, next year we would expect a decrease as we will not need new cars for these positions just our normal replacements of our current fleet. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts. - E. Describe the process your division went through to build a zero-based budget.
+This is all new, therefore an increase.
+Next year we would expect a decrease as we will not need new cars for these positions, just our normal replacements of our current fleet. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts. - E. Describe the process your division went through to build a zero-based budget.

-We took salary and benefits costs from Mr. Montoya's personnel spreadsheet, we added to that the costs for the car, equipment, uniforms, etc., to create this expansion request for 2 Police Safety Aides.
+We took salary and benefits costs from Finance's citywide personnel roster, we added to that the costs for the car, equipment, uniforms, etc., to create the expansion request for two Police Safety Aides.